 The piano is one of the few instruments that allows you to play both melody and accompaniment.
 Early beginners can start out playing simple melodies, but soon they learn to add chords and other accompaniment patterns.
 This helps develop a better sense of music theory than is possible with instruments that can only play one note at a time.

-8. Great for Learning Music Theory
+8. A Great First Instrument for Learning Music Theory

 Keyboard layout is very straightforward.
 Low notes are to the left, higher notes to the right.
 There are white keys and black keys that make it easy to learn about sharps, flats, and key signatures.
 Understanding how chords are built is easy when the spacing between notes on the keyboard so directly correlates to the spacing between notes on the written staff.